Get £100 cashback on 3%-ish

 Before you put any money into peer-to-peer lending, it's important you understand that it's NOT like traditional savings.

 Peer-to-peer may look like saving, but as there's no savings safety guarantee and you could lose your money, it smells like an investment.

 Lending isn't willy-nilly, borrowers are cherry-picked by credit checks and rated according to risk.
 These websites do all the repayment chasing on your behalf – so there's no legwork like lending to a fella down the pub.
 However, there are risks involved that it's important to be aware of before putting your money in.

 If it appeals to you, you're debt-free, willing to up the risk and put money away for a longer term, the best way to start is by dipping your toe in the water.
 Put a small amount of cash in until you're used to it, remembering that each site works slightly differently.

 |(1) Via Ratesetter.|

-In the past for every £100 interest earned, basic-rate taxpayers lost £20 in tax, higher rate £40.
+In the past, basic-rate taxpayers lost £20 in tax for every £100 of interest earned, while higher-rate taxpayers lost £40.
 Yet now the personal savings allowance (PSA) means every basic-rate taxpayer can earn £1,000 in interest without paying tax on it (higher-rate £500).